 I was impressed that the employees almost immediately tabbed me as the insurance investigator, and that I was not to be spoken to.
 They asked me to consider all parties involved, including Robert Johnson and his family.

 “Imagine the kind of life he has to live from this point forward,” one of the patrons said with anger.
-Her anger was directed at me for asking her questions.
+She directed her anger at me for asking the questions.
 She was in my face, her teeth were showing, and she was pointing in my face.
 “He has to deal with whatever role he played in the incident for the rest of his life.
 I’m not assigning blame, or speaking ill of Robert Johnson, but I wouldn’t want to live with what he has to have on his mind now.”

 I assured her that I was not in the bar in any official capacity, and that my report had been signed, sealed, and delivered.